Old Futures: Speculative Fiction and Queer Possibility. New York, NY: NYU Press, 2018.

 “Grinding Axes and Balancing Oppositions: The Transformation of Feminism in Ursula K. Le Guin’s Science Fiction.”
 Extrapolation 47.3, Fall/Winter 2006.
 380-395.

 Kristina Busse and Alexis Lothian, “A History of Slash Sexualities: Debating Queer Sex, Gay Politics, and Media Fan Cultures.”
 The Routledge Companion to Media, Sex and Sexuality.
+Ed.
 Feona Attwood, Danielle Egan, Brian McNair and Clarissa Smith.
-London: Routledge.
-Forthcoming.
+London: Routledge, 2018.
+117-129.
+Editorially reviewed invited contribution.

 “Utopia, Fiction and Fandom: Conflict, Community, and ‘Queer Female Space.'”
 The WisCon Chronicles 3: A Carnival of Feminist Science Fiction.
 Ed.
 Liz Henry.
 Seattle: Aqueduct Press.
 2009.
 189-200.
-General-audience essay on subject of academic research.
+Editorially reviewed.

 “A Foretaste of the Future, a Caution from the Past: New Amazonia’s Feminist Dream.”
 Introduction to new edition of Elizabeth Burgoyne Corbett’s 1889 novel New Amazonia: A Foretaste of the Future.
 Aqueduct Press Heirloom Books series.
 2014.